indrabasak/indrabasak.github.io/_posts/2018-04-15-making-sense-of-blockchain.md

 According to ["The Truth About Blockchain"](https://hbr.org/2017/01/the-truth-about-blockchain) article published in the Harvard Business Review, the blockchain can be considered more of a **foundational** technology.
-It's not disruptive in the sense of cell phones replacing landline telephones or take over of 35mm film cameras by digital cameras.
-The blockchain technology has the potential to have enormous effect on society and economy but the process of adoption will be slow.
+It's not disruptive in the sense of cell phones replacing landline telephones or the take over of 35mm film cameras by digital cameras.
+The blockchain technology has the potential to have enormous effect on societies and economies but the process of adoption will be slow.
 Beyond cryptocurrency, blockchain can be used in electronic medical records, notary, real estate, etc.